 A doo-wop gospel tune a la Glad, this song really fits us barbershoppers.
 We sure do love to sing it a cappella, eh?

 What a sweet Christmas tune this is.
-Your group will enjoy singing a lullaby to the baby Jesus.
+Your group will enjoy singing a lullaby to the baby Jesus, and so will your audiences.

 This country hit tells us to enjoy life right now.
 Hey, when else is there?